flows-network/github-pr-summary/README.md

 Fork [this repo](https://github.com/flows-network/github-pr-summary/) into your own GitHub account.

 > If your OpenAI API key has GPT4 access, you can change `GPT35Turbo` to `GPT4` in your fork of the source code.
+GPT4 provides substantially better reviews, but it is also 10x more expensive.

 ### 2 Deploy the code on flow.network